WilliamRagstad/PACE/README.md

 </div>

 # About
+Welcome to the Point-And-Click adventure game Engine (PACE)!

+This is a project developed by William Rågstad and is completely free to use.
+You can download the latest version of the game engine under the releases tab on Github.

 ## Startup screen
 This screen lets you chose to create a new game project or load an existing one.